MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly-on-azure-kubernetes-service.md

 ### Determine whether your application uses WebLogic specific APIs

-If your application uses WebLogic-specific APIs, you will need to refactor your application to NOT use them.
+If your application uses WebLogic-specific APIs, you'll need to refactor it to remove those dependencies.
 For example, if you have used a class mentioned in the [Java API Reference for Oracle WebLogic Server](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlapi/index.html?overview-summary.html), you have used a WebLogic-specific API in your application.

 ### Determine whether your application uses Entity Beans or EJB 2.x-style CMP Beans

-If your application uses Entity Beans or EJB 2.x style CMP beans, it is recommended you refactor your application to NOT use them.
+If your application uses Entity Beans or EJB 2.x style CMP beans, we recommend that you refactor your application to remove those dependencies.

 ### Determine whether the Java EE Application Client feature is used

-If you have client applications that connect to your (server) application using the Java EE Application Client feature, you will need to refactor both your client applications and your (server) application to use HTTP APIs.
+If you have client applications that connect to your (server) application using the Java EE Application Client feature, you'll need to refactor both your client applications and your (server) application to use HTTP APIs.

 ### Determine whether a deployment plan was used

-If a deployment plan was used to perform the deployment, you'll need to assess what the deployment plan is doing.
+If your app was deployed using a deployment plan, you'll need to assess what the deployment plan is doing.
 If the deployment plan is a straight deploy, then you'll be able to deploy your web application without any changes.
 If the deployment plan is more elaborate, you'll need to determine whether you can use the JBoss CLI to properly configure your application as part of the deployment.
 If it isn't possible to use the JBoss CLI, you'll need to refactor your application in such a way that a deployment plan is no longer needed.

 ### Determine whether EJB timers are in use

 If your application uses EJB timers, you'll need to validate that the EJB timer code can be triggered by each WildFly instance independently.
 This validation is needed because, in the Azure Kubernetes Service deployment scenario, each EJB timer will be triggered on its own WildFly instance.

-### Validate if and how the file system is used
+### Validate whether and how the file system is used

 Any usage of the file system on the application server will require reconfiguration or, in rare cases, architectural changes.
-File system may be used by WebLogic shared modules or by your application code.
-You may identify some or all of the following scenarios.
+The file system may be used by WebLogic shared modules or by your application code.
+You may identify some or all of the scenarios described in the following sections.

 #### Read-only static content

-If your application currently serves static content, an alternate location for that static content will be required.
+If your application currently serves static content, you'll need an alternate location for that static content.
 You may wish to consider moving [static content to Azure Blob Storage](/azure/storage/blobs/storage-blob-static-website) and [adding Azure CDN](/azure/cdn/cdn-create-a-storage-account-with-cdn#enable-azure-cdn-for-the-storage-account) for lightning-fast downloads globally.

 #### Dynamically published static content